 Michigan’s fatal truck accident numbers have spiked 29% over past 5 years.
 We need to do better

-Yesterday, I discussed how truck driver behavior accounts for all but 13% of large truck crashes across the U.S. That’s consistent with my own personal experience as a Michigan lawyer who has now litigated to settlement or verdict well over 300 truck accident injury or fatality cases.
+Yesterday, I discussed how truck driver behavior accounts for all but 13% of large truck crashes across the U.S. That’s consistent with my own personal experience as a Michigan truck accident lawyer who has now litigated to settlement or verdict well over 300 truck accident injury or fatality cases.

 Today, I’d like to bring the focus back to Michigan, because if the past six years are any indication, this year could end up being the deadliest year for fatal truck accidents.